vilhelmen/gitlab-dind-cache/README.md

 # Bonus:

-I threw together a timer/service to run the cache cleanup script, copy the `runner-clean` files to `/etc/systemd/system/` and enable and run them.
+I threw together a timer/service to run the cache cleanup script, copy the `runner-clean` files to `/etc/systemd/system/`, enable the timer, and then start both.